chendwend/sky_removal/README.md

 Sky removal
 ============================
+Process images to crop out the sky.
 ## General Information
-   Using COCO dataset, process the dataset to create a new dataset in which the sky is cropped.
+   In this project, using COCO dataset we process it to create a new dataset in which the sky is cropped.
-   This is done using Facebook's Detectron2 model.
+   This is done using Facebook's Detectron2 panoptic segmentation model.

 ## Installation
    All required packages to be installed are in 'Installations' cell.